matijakolaric-com/django-music-publisher/docs/introduction.rst

 No client access
 ----------------------

-DMP does not support any kind of power-protected client access.
+DMP does not support any kind of client access.
+Shared playlists are protected only by secret URLs.

+.. [#f1] Requires file storage, see :doc:`installation`.